-The major considerations are three: the geography where the exchange operates, the cryptos it accepts or allows for (as that must match the one that you want to trade in) and the trading fees that the exchange would charge.
+There are three major considerations: the geography of where the exchange operates, the crypto it accepts or allows for (as it must match the one that you want to trade in) and the trading fees that the exchange would charge.
 For the first two factors, a person can get a number of options.
 Nevertheless, it is the third factor, the “trading fees” that plays the game changing role for any exchange as to how many customers it would have.
 Crypto trading is usually carried out in very huge volumes of money, to make it viable, and as such the exchange trading fees makes for a larger chunk of the expenditures.
 So it is an important element that needs consideration.

 Recently, we have seen that Binance, a crypto trading exchange that was founded in China in the year 2018, and has moved to Japan now, has gained ground very rapidly.
 The reason is attributed to the low trading fees, high stability and reputation of the exchange, and the high speed of execution of trading orders.
 The Binance Coin (BNB) had a market capitalization of 1.3 Billion US dollars, in 2018 last.